 Maybe we should go upstairs and check out the view from above.

-Looking out between the railings.
+Here is a view looking out between the railings.

 All of the different levels have sitting areas.
-Some even have sofas with fire places.
+Some even have sofas with fireplaces.

 No one would blame you.

 Disney’s Wilderness Lodge is an elaborate place that somehow feels humble.